Nbobertz/lcproblems_solutions/restofLeetcode/Journal_leet.md

 Did another stack problem, just append and see if last three characters are == 'abc'

 Did the first tree problem of the season. maximum depth

+## Day 25: 10/13/25: Did Weird Problem
+Today I did a problem that was a simple reduction problem.
+The idea here is that you will scan through an array and pop from the index -1 point if you see an anagram.

+It made optimal time complexity.
+It was similiar to the many anagrams problem